ffftuanxxx/detection-ocr-at-local/README.md

 # Object Detection and OCR Tool

 This project provides a detection and OCR (Optical Character Recognition) tool that can run on both local computers and phones directly using small models.
+Basically, it is designed to use on android phone, please have a try!

 ## Features